-If you need to register to vote, you can do it now to save time on Election Day.
+If you have not voted before or if it's been a while, had a name change or moved you need to register to vote.
+You can do it now to save time on Election Day.
 Go to myvote.wi.gov to register online or contact Clerk Rebecca Loehrke at City Hall.
 You can also find out information on voting by absentee ballot and who's on the ballot for each election at myvote.wi.gov.